 As you will have someone living in your home, it is paramount you ensure the care worker has been fully Disclosure and Barring Service (DBS) checked.

-Also make sure the provider is registered with their care regulator.
+You should also make sure the provider is registered with their care regulator.

 Write a checklist outlining your needs and questions to ask the provider.
 This can help give you peace of mind and ensure you receive the home care services you need.